eminarium/Recipes/README.md

 - FOLLOW / UNFOLLOW other Users,
 - CREATE / READ / UPDATE / DELETE its own Lists,
 - ADD / REMOVE other Users' Recipes to its own lists,
+- ADD / UPDATE / REMOVE instructions to its own recipes,
+- ADD / UPDATE / REMOVE ingredients to its own recipes.

 <br/>